drmatoi/customyoutube/README.md

 Thanks to all the developers which made this simple addons!

 FEATURES VERSION 1.0
--    Custom Backround,
+-         Custom Backround
--    Transparent objects,
+-       Transparent objects
--      Video and Audio Downloader,
+-        Video and Audio Downloader
--      Custom Screenshot Plugin ,
+-        Custom Screenshot Plugin
--     Faster/Slower Buttons,
+-       Faster/Slower Buttons
--      Age Rescriction Bypass,
+-      Age Rescriction Bypass
 -       Custom Youtube Play Logo

 All scripts in one script ?
 Yes!
 You can use all this with just one script!